mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 ## 11/27 Fear Of A Black Planet - Public Enemy
 * 1st Listen:

+## 11/18 It Takes A Nation Of Millions To Hold Us Back - Public Enemy
+* 1st Listen: Ok/ pretty good

+Terminator exit!!

 ## 11/17 In Through The Out Door - Led Zeppelin
 * 1st Listen: Ok